FREE FLIGHT & SPACE MODELLING NATIONAL CHAMPIONSHIPS 2018

 Once again, the Free Flight National Championships will take place at RAF Barkston Heath over the Spring Bank Holiday weekend.

 The BMFA Free Flight National Championships is the largest FF competition in Europe and surely the most diverse in the world.
-Pre-entry is vital with a meeting of this size so make sure yours is received before 15th May on the form available to download on the BMFA website (or call the BMFA office for a copy – telephone: 0116-2440028).
-This year pre-entry to the SAM 35 organised competition is included.
+Pre-entry is vital with a meeting of this size so make sure yours is received before 14th May on the form available to download on the BMFA website (or call the BMFA office for a copy – telephone: 0116-2440028).
+The pre-entry for the SAM 35 organised Gala is included.
 Pre-entry, which assists the management of the event, is preferred but not compulsory for Sam 35 classes, however, late and field entry for the BMFA Free Flight and Space Modelling competitions will incur a 50% surcharge for each class.

-Camping, if required, is booked using the same form, which also lists the competitions and classes taking place each day.
-On-the-day admission at the gate is £7 per day or £15 for the weekend.
+Camping, if required, is booked using the same form, which also lists the competition classes taking place each day.
+On-the-day admission at the gate is £6 per day or £12 for the weekend.

 The FAIR and SAM 35 competitions that permit the use of radio control will be the ONLY RC flying permitted during the Championships.
 RC practice flying is restricted to entrants in these contests and all must use 2.4 GHz radio.